2008 United States House of Representatives elections in Kentucky: Opinion polls

+Predictions

 District 3

 Democratic incumbent John Yarmuth won against Republican nominee Anne Northup, who had held the seat previously.
-CQ Politics forecasted the race as 'Leans Democratic'.

-Background and primary

 This district consists of Louisville and most of its Jefferson County suburbs.
 The seat had been held by Northup from 1996 through 2006, when she was defeated by Yarmuth in a year in which Democrats regained control of the house, partially due to the unpopularity of the war in Iraq.

-On January 28, 2008, Northup announced she would run for her old congressional seat in the 2008 election.
+On January 28, 2008, Northup announced she would run for her former congressional seat in the 2008 election.
 She had previously endorsed Louisville lawyer Erwin Roberts, who had planned to run, and helped raise money for him.
 However, Roberts withdrew from the race after learning he would likely be called to active duty in the U.S. Army Reserve.
 Bob DeVore Jr., activist Corley C. Everett and developer Chris Thieneman filed to run in the Republican primary.

 Thieneman, who spearheaded a successful campaign to defeat a Jefferson County library tax referendum in 2007 and ran unsuccessfully for Jefferson County Clerk in 2002, dropped out of the race on January 31, declared a return to the Democratic Party, and endorsed John Yarmuth in the election.
 Theineman said he had been pressured to drop out by people associated with Northup and Kentucky's senior senator Mitch McConnell, but McConnell and Northup denied they had tried to influence Thieneman.
 Thieneman subsequently reaffirmed he was a Republican, revoked his endorsement of Yarmuth, and unsuspended his campaign.
 Everett dropped out less than a week before the primary and endorsed Theineman.

 Northup won the Republican primary on May 20.
 Yarmuth was not opposed in the Democratic primary.